ArmSoM/documentation/docs/main/Interface Usage/15_hdmi-in.md

 ---
-sidebar_label: "HDMI-IN Usage"
+sidebar_label: "15.
+HDMI-IN Usage"
+slug: /interface-usage/hdmi-in
-sidebar_position: 24
+sidebar_position: 16
 ---

-# HDMI-IN Usage
+# 15.HDMI-IN Usage

-## 1. HDMI-IN Introduction
+## 15.1 HDMI-IN Introduction

 - The HDMI IN function can be implemented through a bridge chip that converts HDMI signals to MIPI signals for reception.